medleybox/audiowaveform-alpine/readme.md

 RUN /bin/audiowaveform --version;
 ```

-This image can also be used to run the via `docker run`:
+This image can also be used to run the `audiowaveform` binary via `docker run`:
 ```bash
 docker run --rm -it ghcr.io/medleybox/audiowaveform-alpine:master --help docker run --rm -it ghcr.io/medleybox/audiowaveform-alpine:master --version